carpentries/instructor-training/_extras/guide.md

 - Assign (or let participants select) physical breakout groups.
 - Use the [virtual minute card][minute-cards-template] form to get feedback at lunch breaks and end of each day.
 - Have participants do all small-group exercises with participants at same site.
+- See section IV below for more tips.

 ### Online trainings (completely distributed)
 - When watching videos, have all participants watch separately.